Product Filters

 (13 Products)

 Hardwood Plywood is a plywood type characterised by a hardwood veneer face and back.
 This cross-layered timber veneered panel provides consistent strength in interior and exterior applications (such as external wall panels and claddings, provided edges are sealed).
-At its heart, hardwood plywood is a strong, cheap, and eco-friendly alternative to solid wood.
+At its heart, hardwood faced plywood is a strong, cheap, and eco-friendly alternative to solid wood.
 Previously referred to as WBP plywood (Weather and Boil Proof), this terminology has now been superseded by EN13986 and EN636 classifications.

 Find Out More About Our Types of Hardwood Plywood